 Additional information on 1,2,3-TCP and our proposed regulations may be found on the two websites up on the screen right now.
 And with that, I end my presentation and ask if the Board has any other further comments or questions.

-MR. POLHEMUS: So Board Member Moore, I did look up the PHG response about your question about whether it's drinking water or exposure pathway.
+MR. POLHEMUS: So Board Member Moore, I did look up the PHG response about your question about whether it's drinking water exposure pathway.
 So in essence they determined that the dermal exposure was less than two percent, so they discounted that.
 They looked then at the inhalation and drinking water.
 They assumed the two liter, as we may mentioned, for the drinking water.
 They assumed an equivalent two liters for inhalation, so a total of four liter equivalent was determined for the study and the determination.
 So roughly half-and-half.

 MS. DODUC: A question about the PHG, I believe OEHHA is required to review and if necessary update the PHG every five years.
 So given that the PHG for 1,2,3-TCP was adopted in 2009, I believe you said by OEHHA, have they done any sort of review to determine whether or not it needs to be updated?
 I think they were supposed to do it in 2014.
 If not, then do you know that they are going to do it in the future and if so how would that impact the proposed MCL?

-MS. NIEMEYER: When we started working on the regulation package we did reach out to OEHHA to ask if they were currently in the process or had immediate plans, and the information we got was that they didn't have immediate plans to review the PHG.
+MS. Mitterhofer: When we started working on the regulation package we did reach out to OEHHA to ask if they were currently in the process or had immediate plans, and the information we got was that they didn't have immediate plans to review the PHG.
 If the PHG was modified in the future we also have an MCL review process in place where we look at MCLs on a yearly basis.
 And if a PHG was lowered than we could consider lowing the MCL if that was appropriate.
 And would bring that to the Board.

 MS. DODUC: Thank you.